rob-ng15/PAWSv2/README.md

 ![3D MAZE](Reference/Graphics/DOOM-2.jpg)

 ## IMGUI (DEMO)
 A test running the IMGUI DEMO to check PAWSv2 against other people's code, specially heavy on the floating-point unit.
 The generated image is tranferred to the display using the DMA engine, translating the RGBA image to PAWSv2 via the pixelblock.
+Press FIRE 1 and FIRE 2 buttons simultaneously to exit.
 <br>
 ![IMGUI Test](Reference/Graphics/IMGUI.jpg)